gbolo/linuxctl.com/content/post/ansible-interact-with-rest-api.md

 {{< /codeblock >}}

 ## The Finished Playbook
 OK great!
 Notice how we have to set the `HEADER_Content-Type` parameter, and how we convert the `rabbitq_user_sensu_request_body` variable to json format.
-Now we can put everything together and create the full playbook:
+Now we can put everything together and create the full playbook.
+Also the great thing about this playbook is that its **idempotent**.
+We can run it many times without it changing anything unless the change is needed.

 {{< codeblock "rabbitmq-api-playbook.yml" "yaml" >}}
 ---